 One of my other favorite aspects of the grounds was the herb and flower garden… rows and rows of labeled herbs, vegetables and flowers.

 Lastly, I can’t forget to credit the rich history of the Shaker community that settled in this area in the late 1700’s.
-You may read more about their history here and check out this awesome virtual settlement tour here.

 If you are a lover of the country atmosphere like me or are new to Upstate New York, check out the variety of fall festivals and activities being held in the capital region from September through November.
 While this particular craft fair is unfortunately over, there are many others like it scheduled.
 Next, I hope to be reporting on a trip to a local apple orchard.
 Happy (almost) Autumn. 🙂